massun-onibakuchi/perp-sdk/README.md

 ## 🔧Contributing

 Created an .env file with a env variable:
-You can get one from provider such Infura or Alchemy.
+You can get one from providers such as Infura or Alchemy.

 ```bash
 PROVIDER_URL=YOUR_PROVIDRER_URL